DevExpress-Examples/reporting-asp-net-core-custom-fonts/README.md

 ### Visual Studio

-You can run the app on supported Windows platforms, Windows Subsystem for Linux or Docker.
+You can run the app on supported Windows platforms, Windows Subsystem for Linux, or Docker.
 Select a platform from the debug drop-down in the toolbar, and start debugging the app.

 ### CLI